 Think of your dog as if they were your cell phone battery.
 When they wake up, they are in a green, fully-charged status.
 If you don’t get your dog’s energy down into the red, fully drained status by the end of the day, your dog will find their own way to get their energy out, and you will probably not like the ways in which they do it.
 Some dogs may get their energy out by barking, digging, chewing, running, pacing, trying to escape and other problematic behaviors, so it is up to you to provide them with plenty of acceptable opportunities for getting their energy out.
 If your dog has energy to bark excessively, then exercise should be added to their daily routine, or increased, as a tired dog is a well behaved dog.

 If you are taking your dog out for walks and they come home and still bark excessively, walk them even more until they return home exhausted.
-If you do not have the time or the ability to take your dog out for long walks, consider hiring a dog walker or taking your dog to a doggie daycare where they can run and play with friends all day.
+If you do not have the time or the ability to take your dog out for long walks with a leash and harness, consider hiring a dog walker or taking your dog to a doggie daycare where they can run and play with friends all day.

 Dogs also benefit greatly when given the opportunity to interact with other dogs.
 Playdates with your friends and their dogs or trips to the dog park will also help to tire them out and provide them with opportunities to communicate with members of their own species.
 If none of your friends have dogs, you can try searching for a dog-walking or socialization group, or searching for fun hotels, restaurants, parks, beaches and other places you can visit with your dog.
 If your dog does not play well with other dogs, try consulting a professional trainer.
 Enrolling in a training class is another great way to provide opportunities for your dog to socialize and will also tire them out mentally and physically!